Ionel Dănciulescu: Third spell at Dinamo București

 After only one year with Hércules, his contract was terminated, so Dănciulescu came back to Dinamo in July 2010, where he reunited with coach Ioan Andone.
 On 26 September 2011, he scored his 198th goal in Liga I in a match against Petrolul Ploiești, thus joining Rodion Cămătaru as the competition's second most prolific scorer.
 About three weeks later, he netted his 200th goal, during a win over Ceahlăul.
 He helped the team win the 2011–12 Cupa României, with coach Dario Bonetti using him as a starter until the 71st minute when Cătălin Munteanu replaced him in the 1–0 victory in the final against Rapid București.
 On 16 March 2013, after playing in a match against Petrolul, Dănciulescu became the first footballer that reached 500 appearances in the Romanian top-league.

-Dănciulescu made his last Liga I appearance on 6 October 2013, exactly 20 years since he made his debut, playing for Dinamo in a 1–1 draw against Ceahlăul, having a record of 515 matches played in the competition with 214 goals scored, which makes him the second best scorer after Dudu Georgescu who netted 252.
-He also scored 35 goals in the Cupa României and he is the player with the most appearances, 36, in the Dinamo – Steaua derby in which he scored 13 goals (eight for Steaua and five for Dinamo) which makes him the top-scorer alongside Florea Voinea.
+Dănciulescu made his last Liga I appearance on 6 October 2013, exactly 20 years after he made his debut, playing for Dinamo in a 1–1 draw against Ceahlăul.
+He held the record for the most matches played in the competition—515 appearances—until Dan Nistor broke it in August 2026.
+In those matches, Dănciulescu scored 214 goals, making him the second-best scorer behind Dudu Georgescu, who netted 252.
+He also scored 35 goals in the Cupa României, holds the record of 36 appearances in the Dinamo – Steaua derby, during which he scored 13 goals—eight for Steaua and five for Dinamo—that tie him with Florea Voinea as the fixture's joint top-scorer.